 Medical Marijuana with Medicare coverage seems sensible, especially since the rise of senior cannabis patients over the last few years.

 The legalization of Medical Marijuana has been a hot topic for the past twenty years.
-Cannabis is a schedule 1 drug according to the Drug Enforcement Agency (DEA), meaning they consider it to have no medical use.
+Cannabis is a schedule 1 drug, according to the Drug Enforcement Agency (DEA), meaning they consider it to have no medical use.

-Lately, Cannabis has national attention with the public and policymakers.
+However, Cannabis has national attention with the public and policymakers.

 A data collection of drugs from 2010 to 2013 shows that many enrollees didn’t fill a prescription that marijuana could treat once cannabis was acceptable in that state.

 There were overall national reductions in Medicare and enrollee spending when states have medical marijuana laws, over 153.6 million per year back in 2013.
 Medical cannabis has a significant impact on spending in Part D.

 Does Medicare Cover Medical Marijuana (Cannabis)

 The federal prohibition on prescribing marijuana makes marijuana and Medicare coverage for it impossible.

 Once our lawmakers and voters make changes to the scheduling classification of marijuana, maybe then we can expect a change.